david-s10/rsschool-cv/cv.md

- _ I want to find my first job as a front-end developer. _
+ _I want to find my first job as a front-end developer_

- _ Basically, I learned everything myself without the help of any courses, using only Google _
+ _Basically, I learned everything myself without the help of any courses, using only Google_

- _ I want to replenish my knowledge with different chips, frameworks, just go toe to toe with modern development _
+ _I want to replenish my knowledge with different chips, frameworks, just go toe to toe with modern development_

 1. HTML